kereza/lambda-nomad-drain/README.md

-# lambda-nomad-drain

-Python code  designed for HashiCorp NOMAD and AWS Auto Scaling Group Events to tirgger autmatic draining of containers.
+# Python code  designed for HashiCorp NOMAD and AWS Auto Scaling Group Events to tirgger autmatic draining of containers.

 It works in the following way:

 1. Secrets like the NOMAD token are stored in the AWS SSM Secret Manager
 2. When Auto Scaling Group event to terminate an instance is triggered - the even ID with the instance metadata is sent to Lambda